arjunmahishi/blogspot-tts/README.md

 [Click here](https://arjunmahishi.github.io/blogspot-tts/) for demo

+# Instructions to install on Blogspot
+coming soon

 # Credits
 The ResponsiveVoice API was downloaded from [http://responsivevoice.org/](http://responsivevoice.org/).
 My code is just a wrapper built on top of it.